Logmanager documentation

 Configuring the SMTP

-To send email messages from the Logmanager server it is necessary to set the server for sending of the emails using the chapter SMTP.
+To send email messages from the Logmanager server, it is necessary to set the server to send the emails according to the chapter SMTP.

-To test the SMTP server, click on the test button.
+To test the SMTP server, click the test button.

 Configuring a cluster

-If you own more Logmanager servers, which you want to connect to a cluster, use the chapter Cluster.
+If you own more Logmanager servers, which you want to connect to a cluster, see chapter Cluster.

-By building a cluster connection of nodes of the cluster is done and also automatic synchronization between the cluster participants happens.
+By building a cluster, the nodes of the cluster are connected.
+Automatic synchronization between the cluster participants also happens.
 Setting has to be done on both nodes with identical name and password.
-IP address will be always the address of the second partner in the cluster.
+IP address will always be the address of the second partner in the cluster.

 User accounts

-If you are using user accounts in domain, connect them using LDAP.
+If you are using user accounts in a domain, connect them using LDAP.

 Use the chapter Users list.